Aurora (Yes album)

 Once The Classic Tales of Yes tour finished in late 2024, the band started fully working on the album by developing ideas in home studios and then bringing them together through ongoing exchanges.[1]

-Before this album, Billy Sherwood and Jon Davison lived fully in the United States, but they started living part time in the United Kingdom.
+Before this album, Billy Sherwood and Jon Davison lived full time in the United States, but they started living part time in the United Kingdom.
 Steve Howe said, “Jon and Billy have English partners now, which is very good.
 Of course, we still do a lot of file sharing, and I’ve a base that Jon comes to, but we don’t force people to be in the same room all the time just because they live here”.[5]

 Jay Schellen, as the only member to not have residence in the United Kingdom, said of the recording process, "We've been doing this for the last three records.
 It's remote recording.
 Billy and I had many sessions together, here in Los Angeles, where we put forward quite a bit of material.
 Billy splits his time between Vegas and London.
 So he is here in the US and that's when we get together.
 In the UK, there's the studio where Jon, and Geoff rendezvous.
 Billy as well".[6]